Spiced Coffee Cake with Pumpkin Butter Swirl

 - Reduce the mixer speed to low and add the flour mixture in 3 additions, alternating with 2 additions of the Greek yogurt (beginning and ending with the dry ingredients).
 Mix until the dry ingredients have just absorbed; do not over mix.
 The batter will be fairly thick and aerated.
 Scrape down the bowl with a spatula to make sure all of the ingredients are incorporated.

-- Allow the cake to cool completely on a wire rack before serving.
+- Allow the cake to cool completely in the pan on a wire rack before cutting into squares and serving.
 Best served slightly warm or at room temperature the day of baking.
 If desired, dust lightly with powdered sugar before serving.

 - Make Year-Round: Feel free to adapt this cake for all occasions and seasons.
 The spice balance in this cake is lovely year round.
 However, feel free to adjust them as desired or omit/swap out the pumpkin butter with another seasonal jam or filling.

-- Notes for Scaling: While I have not personally tested a scaled-down version of this recipe, I'm confident it could be halved and baked in an 8 x 8-inch (2 inch deep) square baking pan.
+- Notes for Scaling: While I have not personally tested a scaled-down version of this recipe, I’m confident it could be halved and baked in an 8 x 8-inch square baking dish (2 inch deep).
 You will need to adjust and watch the baking time carefully.

 This post is sponsored by Harry & David.
 Thank you for supporting brands I love and use in my kitchen.
 Check out more delicious healthy recipes and products at HarryandDavid.com!